Lloyd J. Dumas: Other work

 Other areas of his work include accountability issues about economic advisors' behavior in international economic development.
 Together with Janine Wedel, he organized and chaired the conference and working group "Building Accountability into International Economic Development Advising" in Pułtusk, Poland (September 21–24, 2003).
 A related monograph, co-authored by Janine Wedel and Greg Callman, titled "Confronting Corruption, Building Accountability: Lessons From the World of International Development Advising," will be published by Palgrave in 2010.

 Organizations with which Dumas has collaborated or for which he has made contributions include the Swedish Chapter of International Physicians for the Prevention of Nuclear War (Svenska Lakäre mot Kernvapen (SLMK)), Physicians for Social Responsibility, and Nuclear Watch of New Mexico.
 On more than one occasion, Professor Dumas spoke at meetings organized by SLMK, for example, at meetings held in Moscow with the Russian Foreign Ministry, the Rosatom (Росатом)—at that time, the Ministry for Atomic Energy of the Russian Federation (Министерство по атомной энергии Российской Федерации), or MinAtom (МинАтом), and the Russian Duma (Russian Parliament).

-His work has received noteworthy attention from notable persons such as Amitai Etzioni, Professor Kosta Tsipis of the Massachusetts Institute of Technology, the late Kenneth Boulding, John Kenneth Galbraith, Jan Tinbergen (Nobel Laureate in Economics), and Retired USN Rear Admiral Eugene J. Carroll, Jr. Etzioni was the Series Editor for the series "Studies in Socio-Economics," a culmination of research presented at the International Society for the Advancement of Socio-Economics.
-An edited book by Dumas, The Socio-Economics of Conversion from War to Peace, was included in the series.
+His work has received noteworthy attention from notable persons such as Amitai Etzioni, Professor Kosta Tsipis of the Massachusetts Institute of Technology, the late Kenneth Boulding, John Kenneth Galbraith, Jan Tinbergen (Nobel Laureate in Economics), and Retired USN Rear Admiral Eugene Carroll.
+Etzioni was the Series Editor for the series "Studies in Socio-Economics," a culmination of research presented at the International Society for the Advancement of Socio-Economics.
+A book edited by Dumas, The Socio-Economics of Conversion from War to Peace, was included in the series.
 (See Publications for a complete citation for this book.)

 Of Dumas' contribution to macroeconomic theory, Kenneth Boulding wrote in the preface to Dumas' book, The Overburdened Economy, "This is a very important book. ...
 Lloyd Dumas has challenged one of the implicit assumptions of the Keynesian Revolution ... the assumption that all activity which is paid for must be productive.
 His questioning of this assumption may well set off a reorganization of the economic information system ...
 Dumas's work is a very valuable contribution to the coming transformation of economic thought" (p. xi).
 In praise of the same book (see blurbs or dust jacket), Galbraith wrote "This is a book of real substance by a scholar of high competence. ...
 I urge for it and for Professor Dumas the attention they both deserve." and Jan Tinbergen wrote "[The Overburdened Economy] throws much light on the problem of the deceleration of economic growth of both the USA and the Soviet Union."